 Fred has received several awards over the years including the 2008 IAJE/SOCAN Phil Nimmons Jazz Composer Award, first prize for The Center for Jazz Composition 2007 International Jazz Arranging Competition, the PRO Young Jazz Composer Award (1987), the Cornell University Jazz Composition Contest (runner up) and the Canadian Music Council Award For Best Documentary On A Musical Subject.
 Some of Fred's cd recordings include: “Saskatchewan Suite” Saskatchewan All Star Big Band (Chronograph Records), ”The Fred Stride Jazz Orchestra: Forward Motion" (Cellar Live), "Trajectories: Pacific Symphonic Wind Ensemble Plays the Music of Fred Stride" (PSWECD 006) "Impressions" The University of Victoria Wind Symphony and "Romanza" Martin Hackleman with the CBC Orchestra (CBC Records).

-Fred, who has a Master's degree in composition from the University of Victoria, also manages, "in his spare time," to teach jazz theory, jazz arranging and direct the Jazz Ensemble I at the University of British Columbia.
+Fred, who has a Master's degree in composition from the University of Victoria, also managed, "in his spare time for 36 years" to teach jazz theory, jazz arranging and direct the Jazz Ensemble I at the University of British Columbia.
+He has now retired from his teaching duities at UBC.

 Fred Stride is an associate composer of the Canadian Music Centre and a member of the Canadian League of Composers.
 Some of Fred's jazz compositions are published by Sierra Music Publications.